NeedleVoid/Needlevoid/README.md

 - TCOAL fans;
 - (IWC strangers who wants cuddles, ask me first about them because I'm not comfortable with it sometimes thx);
 - Ppl asking me if I'm single (I'm sitting alone, but I hate when people bother me about that, don't be a dickhead or just DNI);
+- Alfred's Playhouse fans [ew, it has fans??];

+IWC:
+- Hellverse fans in general.
+I like fans who cosplay characters, but that's pretty much it;
+- South Park fans

 ![tumblr_48e63740e76ced8bec0d73aca9091cf0_f1453845_75](https://github.com/user-attachments/assets/67a3731b-7738-40f1-b3d5-6ee6ab174e2f)  Do NOT ask me about supporter if you're stranger.
 Which is like 98,9% of people.
 Thx. ![tumblr_c288a705b9916406629945ff3caaa433_4275c44b_75](https://github.com/user-attachments/assets/81655632-70a4-4de2-8ca0-ea4ed7e7b430)